BisonSchweizAG/JSmooth/README.md

 ### 64bit support

-For 64bit support, just use one of the new `x64` skeletons:
+To create a 64bit executable, use one of the new `x64` skeletons:

 * `Autodownload Wrapper x64`
 * `Console Wrapper x64`
 * `Windowed Wrapper x64`
 * `WinService Wrapper x64`

+A 64bit executable needs a 64bit JRE.

 ### Autodownload wrapper silent JRE installation
 The `Autodownload Wrapper` skeleton has been enhanced: